d1ddle/truenas-arr-suite/dummy-guide.md

 ![image](https://github.com/d1ddle/truenas-arr-suite/assets/69437145/87e3eeb7-906f-467b-b89c-e941c1ce702d)
 Bear in mind this screenshot was taken from a virtual machine.
 - Shut down the system using the top right menu and put your HDD drives back into the system, then reboot.

+1.1 - Storage
 - Log back into the Web UI and head to the **Storage** tab
 - Create a new pool ideally with raid1 (single disk mirroring) or better.
 - Name the pool `tank`

+1.2 - Apps
 - Head to the Apps tab and select your `tank` pool when asked where to put Apps
 - At the top navigate to **Manage Catalogs** and **Add Catalog**
-- Name it truecharts, uncheck force create, add `https://github.com/truecharts/catalog` as the repository, ensure `stable` as the preferred trains and `main` as the branch.
+- Name it truecharts, uncheck force create, add `https://github.com/truecharts/catalog` as the repository, ensure `stable` as the preferred trains and `main` as the branch, and Save.

 So, pretty standard stuff so far.
 This is where it gets different from other beginner guides as we want our system to last more than 6 months.
+We are only going to create one datset so that we can use hardlinks detailed on [TRaSH guides](https://trash-guides.info/Hardlinks/How-to-setup-for/Docker/#bad-path-suggestion).
+So:

+- Head to **Storage**, select `tank` and **Add Dataset**
+- Name the dataset `data`, and leave settings default except for `Case Sensitivity`; change this to `Insensitive`

 Section 4 - Unpackerr\
 Install from TrueCharts.
 In the Extra Environment variables, add the following with changes to the API keys and URLs to suit your system: